craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/Heritages/Elven Specifics.md

 #### Autumn Elves
 Autumn elves, also known as the High Elves, first came to the southeast of [[Central Alaturmen]], the area now known as [[The Fiefdoms of the Combine]].
 There, they used their progenitor's natural magics in the battle for power and resources ever-present in the Fiefdoms.

-The traditional culture of the Autumn elves gives great respect to the Weave and those who can manipulate it.
+The traditional culture of the Autumn elves requires respect to be given to those who have spent their time mastering their skills.

 #### Winter Elves
-The Winter elves, also known as the Drow, inherited many of the features of their progenitors.
-Sharp, long features, mono-chrome skin-tone, etc.

-The culture of traditional Winter Elves promotes cultural isolation and personal arrogance.

-Winter elves first came to the northwest of [[Central Alaturmen]], the area of the [[Great Northern Forests]] now known as [[The Holyl'nds]]].
+The Winter elves, also known as the Drow, first came to the northwest of [[Central Alaturmen]], the area of the [[Great Northern Forests]] now known as [[The Holyl'nds]]].
 They quickly exterminated goblinoids that lived there over the course of their first year.
 They formed the beginnings of a powerful nation; [[The Old|Minyostalma]], but before the seeds of this nation could flower, they were [[50 Year White Burning|burned]].
 After the [[50 Year White Burning]], the surviving remnants of Minyostalma formed [[Cenva Minyo]], plotting against the White Flame in the southern [[Grumbling Hills]].

+The culture of traditional Winter Elves promotes cultural isolation, arrogance, and self-sufficiency.